pterodactyl-installer/website/docs/panel/domain_check.md

 Then you will be asked if you agree to perform a HTTPS request to https://checkip.pterodactyl-installer.se to verify that the domain is configured correctly.

-It is purely there to check that the domain is configured correctly and is completly optional.
+It is purely there to check that the domain is configured correctly and this step is completely optional.